 The campus of Auburn University at Montgomery is located between U.S. Highway 80 (Atlanta Highway) and Interstate 85, just east of downtown Montgomery.
 This location makes AUM easily accessible from any point in or near the Montgomery area.

 THE CAMPUS AND BUILDINGS

-At present, the campus has three major buildings - two classroom buildings, the Library (first phase), and the Student Center (first phase).
+At present, the campus has five major buildings - three classroom buildings, the library (first phase) and the student center (first phase).
+A physical education and athletic facility will be completed during the summer of 1976.